jkrumbiegel/Chain.jl/README.md

 end
 ```

-The pipeless block is equivalent to this:
+The equivalent native Julia syntax for the above `@chain` block would be:

 ```julia
 result = let